Shiva and Prana Yoga

 Consciously observing the breath, one moves into the state of the seer, which is the immortal witness beyond the breath.
 One enters into the unitary power of consciousness that is beyond birth and death, breath and no breath.
 Learn to recognize your inner awareness as the breath behind the breath.
 You do not breathe.
 It is the body and the lungs that breathe.
 You are the awareness and energy behind the breath and not limited to its fluctuations.

-Finally we can just merge into Lord Shiva as Mrityunjaya, the conqueror of sorrow, death and rebirth, either through devotional surrender or recognition of the Supreme Shiva or the Supreme Self as our true nature.
+Finally, we can just merge into Lord Shiva as Mrityunjaya, the conqueror of sorrow, death, and rebirth, either through devotional surrender or recognition of the Supreme Shiva or the Supreme Self is our true nature.